reasonml-old/rebel/README.md

 ## Rebel Config

-- backend (string): One of "jsoo", "native", "bucklescript".
-- targets ([string]): entry points for reason application.
-Currently only works with bucklescript.
+- targets ([ { target: string, engine: string, entry: string } ]): entry points for reason application.
+Multiple entry points currently only works with bucklescript.
+If no value is provided, the default value is `[{ target: "default", engine: "native", entry: "src/Index.re" }]`.
 - ocamlfindDependencies (array) : list of ocaml packages that work with ocamlfind

 ### More Info